Patrick Le Galès

 Professor at Sciences Po, Fellow of the British Academy (FBA)

-He is the co editor of three book series: Governance with the Presses de Sciences Po (with Pierre François), U Sociology at Colin (with Marco Oberti), Urban and Social Change Wiley / Blackwell (ed.
-Jenny Robinson).
-Former director of the International Journal of Urban and Regional Research (1998-2005), He serves on the editorial board of the following journals: British Journal of Political Science, Socio-Economic Review, Journal of Public Policy, Government and Policy, European Political Science Review, European Urban and Regional Studies, West European Po
+He is the co editor of two book series: Governance with the Presses de Sciences Po, Urban and Social Change Wiley / Blackwell.
+He serves or has served on the editorial board of journals such British Journal of Political Science , Socio-Economic Review , Journal of Public Policy, Government and Policy, European Political Science Review , European Urban and Regional Studies , West European Politics....

 To know more